Electron7-7/makemake/README.md

 ## What's planned for MakeMake?
 I want MakeMake to eventually be able to edit these types of Makefiles, to make changing the build system easier.
 As I said before, one of the caveats to this build system is that it can be a little tedious to make new build targets if you want to be really anal about it.
 Having MakeMake do that work for you would be really handy and is a feature I want to work on asap.

+## Building MakeMake
+To build MakeMake, just run `make`.
+Your architecture *should* be detected automatically, but if it isn't you can always run either `make linux build` or `make windows build` if need be.
+If something goes wrong... it's probably just the compiler.
+To compile this on Windows, you'll need to use MSYS2 (or the Windows versions of the GNU build tools by themselves if you're a madman).
+Just run `make` or `make windows build` in MSYS2 and you should get a nice, fresh exe.